 Joyce A. Login, DVM

 Dr. Login received her veterinary degree from The Ohio State University in 1988 and began her career practicing at a small animal hospital in New Jersey.
 She left private practice to work in the animal health corporate world and has had the opportunity to work for various animal health companies including Hill’s, Novartis and Bayer.
-In 2010, she joined Zoetis, and is currently the Veterinary Medical Lead supporting Pain, Oncology and Specialty products.
+She is a former Zoetis employee who served as the Veterinary Medical Lead supporting Pain, Oncology and Specialty products.
 She has a special interest in the areas of veterinary communication, pain, and vector-borne diseases.

-IMPORTANT SAFETY INFORMATION: See full Prescribing Information.
-For use in dogs only.
+IMPORTANT SAFETY INFORMATION: For use in dogs only.
+Librela (bedinvetmab injection) Indications: Librela is indicated for the control of pain associated with osteoarthritis in dogs.
 Women who are pregnant, trying to conceive or breastfeeding should take extreme care to avoid self-injection.
 Hypersensitivity reactions, including anaphylaxis, could potentially occur with self-injection.
 Librela should not be used in breeding, pregnant or lactating dogs.
 Librela should not be administered to dogs with known hypersensitivity to bedinvetmab.
 The most common adverse events reported in a clinical study were urinary tract infections, bacterial skin infections and dermatitis.
+See full Prescribing Information.

 1. IASP: Joint Pain in Pet Dogs and Cats.